Skip to main content

 To enable this feature, you need to select a git as the source and an org as the target in the CI job settings.
 Then in the next stage you can choose to use Delta CI.

-If you wish to edit an existing CI job then head to the Advanced settings tab and select Enable delta CI for this job.
+If you wish to edit an existing CI job then on your CI dashboard select Edit settings... on the CI job you want to amend, then click on Advanced tab, and select checkbox Enable delta CI for this job.

-Once this feature is enabled the first run will be an empty run that establishes a baseline for future commits.
-(Deployments made after this on an existing CI job will only deploy commits made after this 0 deployment baseline run)
+Once this feature is enabled, the first Delta CI run will be an empty run that establishes a baseline for future commits.

-If your CI job setting is set to a set period instead of every update to the source branch, the job will group all the commits since the most recent successful run of the CI job and deploy that.
+If your CI job settings are configured to run the job at a specific (period of) time instead of every time when the source branch is updated, the job will group all the commits since the most recent successful run of the CI job and deploy them altogether.

 After creating the Delta CI for the first time, in Salesforce, it will display an empty deployment, as shown below.
 Since this was a baseline run, no changes will be deployed.